Could you befriend a child in care?

 Volunteers will receive training and a final assessment interview before an appointment is offered.

-- Download full details of the role and person specification (PDF 51kb) to help you complete your application form
+- Download details of the role and person specification (PDF 348KB) to help you complete your application form

-Please note that Brighton & Hove Council Children & Families Social Care Staff, their partners and local councillors are not eligible for this role due to potential conflicts of interest.
+Please note that Brighton & Hove City Council Children & Families social care staff, their partners and local councillors are not eligible for this role due to potential conflicts of interest.